peterwwillis/truckcamper/Research/Materials/Adhesives.tmpl.md

 then inspect the materials and see if the bond is good.

-## "Strong"-ness
+## Strength

-There's not really such thing as a "strong" adhesive.
-There are too many different kinds of "strength" and what you need for your use case will depend on a few things.
+There's not really a "strong" adhesive in general, as there are many kinds of strength, and what you need for your use case will depend on a few things.

  - "Tensile strength": The amount of force needed to destroy the